Form a Limited Liability Company in Alabama

 Every LLC in Alabama will need to have something called an LLC organizer.
 This name should be listed on the Articles of Organization form.
 You will be the organizer by default if you prepare your own Articles.
 On the other hand, you can name someone else as organizer too.
 This doesn't have to be a manager or a member of your LLC.
 Many times, a lawyer who helps with the formation of your business will be the organizer.
 SunDoc can also be your organizer if we file your Articles of Organization on your behalf.

 Remember that you’ll need to have a registered agent for your LLC.
 This can be a person, or it can be a business.
 You need to have your registered agent listed on your Articles of Organization form.
 Check out our article Registered Agent Service to find out more about why you need to have a registered agent.

 4. Decide Your Ownership and Management Structure.

 Will your LLC be managed by multiple managers, just one manager, or all of your LLC members?
 The Articles of Organization form will ask this.
 Essentially, you will need to figure out whether you want to be a member-managed or a manager-managed LLC.
-To assist you in deciding, we’ve created guides for both methods: the Member-Managed LLC or the Manager-Managed LLC.

 5. Create an Operating Agreement.